intellectsoft-uk/symfony-skeleton/README.md

-php                         # run command in php container console                     # symfony console running via docker container psql                        # connects psql to your database using containers compose                     # shortcut for `docker-compose -p app`.
-This needed until docker-compose 1.7 is released. composer                    # shortcut for running composer (with php7 in separate docker container) phpspec                     # shortcut for running PhpSpec behat                       # shortcut for running Behat in test environment
+php                         # run command in php container console                     # symfony console running via docker container psql                        # connects psql to your database using containers composer                    # shortcut for running composer (with php7 in separate docker container) phpspec                     # shortcut for running PhpSpec behat                       # shortcut for running Behat in test environment